sh-coursework/raytracer2/README.md

   openimageio.
   Halfway implementation - uses both ppm and jpg.
 * First pass reorganization to use include and src subdirs.
+* Moved render settings into a separate module, and added commmand line parser and config file parser to make testing easier.

 Stuff I plan to work on:
 * Get rid of "new" - convert to smart pointers
-* Move render settings (resolution, samples) to an external file with yaml and/or argparse
 * Clean up variable and class names
 * Investigate boost/stl vector for hitable_list
 * Address more of CLion's Clang tidy warnings.